Home » Atlanta » Tourist attractions in Atlanta

 The World of Coca-Cola in Atlanta is Coke’s attempt to share the brand’s story with Coke-lovers from around the world.

-They see thousands of coke artifacts from the last 100 years, witness the bottling process, and taste around 100 Coca-Cola beverages from around the world.
+They see thousands of Coke artifacts from the last 100 years, witness the bottling process, and taste around 100 Coca-Cola beverages worldwide.

 Atlanta Zoo